qb fix - System Repair

 - QuickBox commands not working properly

-- After failed automatic update
+- After a failed automatic update

-- Core system files out of sync
+- Core system files are out of sync

 - Missing new features from changelog